Chapter 2 - Biometrics Collection

 Remote Locations

-USCIS may, in its sole discretion and on a case-by-case basis, provide mobile biometrics collection services to those residing in remote locations within the United States who are unable to attend scheduled ASC appointments in person.[8]
+USCIS may, in its sole discretion and on a case-by-case basis, provide mobile biometrics collection services to persons residing in remote locations within the United States who are unable to attend scheduled ASC appointments in person.

 Persons in Custody